StudentCode-in/Hacktoberfest2020/README.md

-# HacktoberFest2020
+# Hacktoberfest-2020
-### Welcome to HacktoberFest 2020 Public Repository.
+### What's Hacktoberfest?
-<p>A month-long celebration from October 1st - 31st sponsored by Digital Ocean and GitHub to get people involved in Open Source.
-Create your very first pull request to any public repository on GitHub and contribute to the open source developer community.
+<p>Hacktoberfest is the easiest way to get into open source!
+Hacktoberfest is a month long festival of open source code presented by Digital Ocean, Intel and DEV this year in 2020.If you’ve never contributed to open source before, this is the perfect time to get started

 https://hacktoberfest.digitalocean.com/</p>